 Furthermore, the defendant must have known that the statement was false at the time it was given.
 However, in order to bring a claim of fraudulent inducement, a plaintiff must file within four years of the date of the contract.

-When a plaintiff alleges fraudulent inducement, he or she is essentially claiming that the defendant made a false representation that caused the plaintiff to later enter into a contract.
-If a court determines that a contract was based on fraud, the agreement will be considered void as no actual contract was ever formed.
+When a plaintiff alleges fraudulent inducement, they are essentially claiming that the defendant made a false representation that caused the plaintiff to later enter into a contract.
+If a court determines that a contract was based on fraud, the agreement will be considered void, as no actual contract was ever formed.
 For this reason, one of the most common remedies in a fraudulent inducement case is to cancel or rescind the contract between the plaintiff and the defendant.